CraftAcademyLabs/ca_course/hello-world.md

 In order to get this test to pass, we will add a redirect to the `index`  route.

-We need to create a new file (this time around, without using a generator) and add the following code.
+We need to create a new file (this time around, without using a generator.
+Use `$ touch app/routes/index.js`) and add the following code.

 !FILENAME app/routes/index.js
 ```javascript